cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/field-guide.md

 I am a Yellow that is longing for Turquoise.
 But Turquoise is by definition a group thing so I can not get their on my own.
 I need to find others.
 People who have done enough of their own work to find that they too want to open to something even bigger.
 Maybe you?

 Yellow falls into the fallacy that you can get to the next stage all your own.
 Ken Wilber enumerates  many stages after Yellow.
 And these stages are probably real.
 But he is just progressing further and further into Yellow.
 Don’t get me wrong — this is worthy work.
 But it is not a fundamental stage difference.
 Yellow’s blindspot is to not recognize that we are group animals.
 We can only progress as far as the group we are in.
 It is just how it works.
-And we collective are not quite there yet.
+And we collectively are not quite there yet.
 But it feels close.

 My life’s purpose is to help create Turquoise.
 We will know Turquoise when we create it together.
-We will both be individually strong and yet strong as a group as well.
+We will be individually strong and yet strong as a group as well.
 We will takes turns as teacher and student.
 We will take turns as leader and follower.
 And together we will create a culture that guides us to a much bigger joy than we have allowed ourself up to now.
 That is the crazy big dream I keep on talking about.
 You will know you are at Turquoise when you share that crazy big dream with me.